 The economic analysis evaluated flood/storm-related damages to structures and their contents within the 0.2 percent chance (500-year) flood event in the study area.
 The majority of the structures within the floodplain are located in Little Falls Township and Woodland Park Borough, both located in Passaic County.
 Flood damage calculations were performed using the Hydrologic Engineering Center's Flood Damage Analysis (HEC-FDA) computer program, version 1.4.2.
-The economic analysis is in the Fiscal Year (FY) 2018 price level and Federal discount rate of 2.75 percent.
+The economic analysis was in the Fiscal Year (FY) 2018 price level and Federal discount rate of 2.75 percent during analyses and plan formulation conducted during FY18.
+Optimization of the Tentatively Selected Plan (TSP) was conducted at FY19 price levels and 2.875% Federal discount rate.
 Details of the methodology and approach for the economic analysis are described in the following sections.